We’re here to help you

 There are lots of reasons to study at Queen Margaret University – from our friendly and supportive staff, to our new purpose-built campus with sports facilities and our Learning Resource Centre which hosts a range of excellent facilities to help your learning.
 And we have a 93.8% graduate employment rate which shows that our graduates have the skills and knowledge that employers value.

 This figure puts us amongst the top universities in Scotland and in the top quarter of all UK universities.
-Our recent graduates can tell you for themselves why they chose QMU.

 The QMU learning experience aims to help you become:

 - CONFIDENT AND SELF-RELIANT, with the academic, professional and personal skills for successful personal and career development

 - CREATIVE PROBLEM-SOLVERS who can bring together skills of enquiry, research evidence, and critical analysis to investigate problems and propose solutions

 - POSITIVE CONTRIBUTORS to building a just and sustainable society